TylerNakamura/tylernakamura.github.io/big-island.md

 permalink: /big-island/
 ---

-# The Big Island
+# The Big Island of Hawai'i

-Interesting facts about the Big Island:
-- It hosts 10 of the world’s 14 climate zones.
+- It hosts 10 of the world’s 14 Köppen climate zones.
-- The island continues to grow due to ongoing eruptions (40 acres/year).
+- The island continues to grow due to ongoing eruptions (~40 ac/yr).
-- Mauna Kea is the tallest mountain on Earth when measured from its base to its summit.
-(33,500 feet)
+- Mauna Kea is the tallest mountain on Earth when measured from its base to its summit. (~33,500ft)
-- The Big Island is larger than all the other Hawaiian islands combined (4,028 square miles).
+- The Big Island is larger than all the other Hawaiian islands combined (~4,028 sq mi).
 - It boasts beaches with green, black, and white sand.
-- South Point is the southernmost point in the United States.
-(18° 55' N latitude)
+- South Point (Ka Lae) is the southernmost point in the United States.
+(18° 55' N)
-- The Big Island is the youngest of Hawaii’s above-water islands (500,000y).
+- The Big Island is the youngest of Hawaii’s above-water islands (~500,000 y/o).

+I’ve shared some of my favorite recommendations for outdoor activities.
+For the real hidden gems, you’ll have to ask me in person.

+Please don’t take anything from the islands.
+Even small actions like collecting sand, rocks, or shells can have a lasting impact on Hawaii's fragile ecosystems by speeding up erosion and affecting the natural beauty of the islands.

+Mahalo, and have an unforgettable trip! 🌺

 ___